-- a no phones policy for year 11 and below.
-If a pupil does bring a phone into school, it must be locked in a Yondr pouch for the day.
-Yondr unlocking stations can be found at the front gates and in reception. - no smart watches should to be brought into school. - For anyone who does use a mobile device, Wi-Fi cannot be accessed without first logging into our IT system.
+- a no phones policy for all pupils (including Sixth Form).
+If a pupil does bring a phone into school, it must be locked in a Yondr pouch for the day, except under the specific direction of a teacher.
+Yondr unlocking stations can be found at the front gates and in reception. - no smart watches should be brought into school.

+For anyone who does use a mobile device, Wi-Fi cannot be accessed without first logging into our IT system.

-Staff may use their own phone at school but we ask that this is kept to a minimum in the classroom and around pupils.
+Staff may use their own phone at school, but we ask that this is kept to a minimum in the classroom and around pupils.
 When working with the Early Years children there is strictly no use of mobile phones or cameras permitted.
 Staff must not carry their phone with them, and they must be left securely in the staff room.
 Staff may use school devices and systems for documenting evidence of learning.

-Media recordings, audio, image and video (including digital files)
+Media recordings, audio, image, and video (including digital files)